From the Editor: Altar Call

 “Week after week, we witness the same miracle: that God, for reasons unfathomable, refrains from blowing our dancing bear act to smithereens.
 Week after week Christ washes the disciples’ dirty feet, handles their very toes, and repeats, It is all right—believe it or not—to be people.”[3]

-On the way home, I could feel the instantaneous world rushing back into my brain, the way the spiraling media jet stream serves up this whole matter of Christian belief.
-Religion is handled as just another data point, a commodity traded for purposes of access, provocation, revenge.
+On the way home, I could feel the instantaneous world rushing back into my brain, the spiraling media jet stream.
+In it religion is served up as just another data point, a commodity traded for purposes of access, provocation, revenge.
 The word Christian itself becomes radioactive in the detonations of American politics.
 Many Christians can’t identify with the word anymore.
 No wonder the New Testament mentions “Christian” just three times, as if reluctant to endorse a term that would become so easily exploited or distorted.
 As far as we know, Jesus never used any such terminology.
-Apparently it didn’t matter to him, while everything else did: people, for instance, their material circumstances, the wellbeing of their hearts.
+Apparently it didn’t matter to him.
+But everything else did: people, for instance, their material circumstances, the wellbeing of their hearts.

 [1] Richard Rorty and Gianni Vattimo, The Future of Religion, edited by Santiago Zabala (Columbia University Press, 2005).